 When you have diabetes, your life changes, literally.
-High blood sugar levels affect the way the rest of your body’s cells work.
+High blood sugar levels affect how the rest of your body’s cells work.
 For instance, problems with your white blood cells impair wound healing, making it slower than usual.
 And it affects your oral health as well—people with diabetes might find themselves at a higher risk of dry mouth and gum disease.

 Managing your diabetes, living a healthy lifestyle, and going to the doctor to receive treatment is vital for this reason.

-Because diabetes causes trouble with controlling blood glucose in the body, proper insulin treatment is vital.
+Because diabetes causes trouble controlling blood glucose in the body, proper insulin treatment is vital.
 However, many suffering from diabetes often let it go undetected for a while before realizing some of their oral-related problems, such as dry mouth, are caused by the underlying disease.
 Smoking also worsens the oral health problems caused by diabetes.

 What is Diabetes?

 Diabetes or diabetes mellitus is a metabolic disorder that occurs when blood sugar or glucose is too high.